autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 ![MCP Inspector](images/mcp-inspector-connect.png)

 The status under the **Connect** button should now say **Connected**, and the main page should contain a message saying **The connected server does not support any MCP capabilities**.
-This is expected - we have not implemented any capabilities in our MCP server yet, but we know we can connect to it.
+This is expected - we have not implemented any capabilities in our MCP server yet but we've confirmed that we can connect to it.

 ![MCP Inspector Connected](images/mcp-inspector-connected.png)